 Other Drawbacks of The LYMA Laser

 Although the LYMA Laser is pain and redness-free, effective for all skin tones, and requires no messy primers or gels, it is still paired with some major inconveniences.
 The LYMA Laser is accompanied by long treatment times.
-For example, to treat your whole face it takes about one hour.
+For example, to treat your whole face it takes about one hour (~3 minutes per section of skin).
 If you are hoping to treat larger areas like your neck, chest, or back of hands, the treatment will take 2+ hours per day.
-Treatment time is not the only inconvenience, the cost is also a factor.
-The LYMA Laser retails for $2,695 and does not offer any money back guarantee if you don’t see results.
+In contrast, NIRA Pro+ treatments takes no longer than 5 minutes to treat those same areas.

 Understanding Non-Fractional Laser Therapy